Lower Bound on the Size-Ramsey Number of Tight Paths: Abstract

 \section{Abstract}

-The size-Ramsey number $\RRR^{(k)}(\HH)$ of a $k$-uniform hypergraph $\HH$ is the minimum number of edges in a $k$-uniform hypergraph $\GG$ with the property that each $2$-edge coloring of $\GG$ contains a monochromatic copy of $\HH$.
-For $k\ge2$ and $n\in\N$, a $k$-uniform tight path on $n$ vertices~$\PP^{(k)}_{n,k-1}$ is defined as a $k$-uniform hypergraph on $n$ vertices for which there is an ordering of its vertices such that the edge set consists of all $k$-element intervals of consecutive vertices in this ordering.
+The size-Ramsey number $\RRR^{(k)}(\HH)$ of a $k$-uniform hypergraph $\HH$ is the minimum number of edges in a $k$-uniform hypergraph $\GG$ with the property that every `$2$-edge coloring' of $\GG$ contains a monochromatic copy of $\HH$.
+For $k\ge2$ and $n\in\N$, a $k$-uniform tight path on $n$ vertices~$\PP^{(k)}_{n}$ is defined as a $k$-uniform hypergraph on $n$ vertices for which there is an ordering of its vertices such that the edges are all sets of $k$ consecutive vertices with respect to this order.